zzxwill/odps/intl.en-US/User Guide/SQL/Type conversion.md

 cast("2013-12-31 2:34:34" as datetime)
 ```

 The threshold of dd depends on the actual days of a month.
 If the value exceeds the actual days of the month, the conversion is aborted with an error.

-For example:
+**Example:**

 ```
 cast("2013-02-29 12:12:12" as datetime) -- Returns an error because February 29, 2013 does not exist.
 cast("2013-11-31 12:12:12" as datetime) -- Returns an exception because November 31, 2013 does not exist.
 ```

 MaxCompute provides the TO\_DATE function to convert the String type that does not meet the Datetime format to the Datetime type.
-For more information, see [TO\_DATE](intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md).
+For more information, see [TO\_DATE](reseller.en-US/User Guide/SQL/Builtin Function/Date Functions.md).